-The Shaw Institute is a nonprofit scientific research organization based in Maine and New York City.
-Founded in 1990 by Dr. Susan Shaw (as the Marine & Environmental Research Institute), its primary mission is to discover and expose the effects of toxic chemical exposure and climate change on human and ecological health, and to engage in strategic partnerships to improve life on the planet.
-For three decades, the Institute’s pioneering research on ocean pollution, oil spills, flame retardants, plastics, and climate change has fueled public policy nationally and internationally.
+The Shaw Institute is a 501(C)3 nonprofit scientific research organization based in Maine and New York City.
+Founded in 1990 by Dr. Susan Shaw (as the Marine & Environmental Research Institute), its mission is to discover and expose environmental health threats through innovative science and engage in strategic partnerships to improve human and ecological health.
+Over three decades, the Institute’s pioneering research on ocean pollution, sentinel species, flame retardants, plastics, and climate change has fueled public policy nationally and internationally.

 Dr. Susan Shaw will visit Muhlenberg College’s Center for Ethics from October 22 to 25, where she will deliver a series of lectures on topics related to key health threats we face in the Anthropocene era.
 Learn more here.